kevinallenbriggs/redisforlosers.github.io/README.md

 ## Experience
 - **System Administrator/Computer Support Specialist/IT Guy**, Loveland Public Library – Loveland, CO
 *Jun 2015 – Present*
-	- Maintain, enhance and troubleshoot a custom-built PHP-based web application used to manage the schedule and timecards of all (about 75) library employees.
+	- Maintain, enhance and troubleshoot a custom-built PHP-based web application used to manage the schedule and timecards of all library employees (about 75).
 	- Develop, deploy and maintain an application which provides all the internal resources needed by staff to manage the library effectively.
 	- Responsible for the administration of 18 servers, both physical and virtual, running a variety of Windows and Linux operating systems.
 	- Solely charged with the configuration and administration of over 100 patron and staff thin client computers.
 	- Research, select, install, configure and operate Lulzbot TazMini and Taz5 3D printers.
 	- Film and broadcast live recordings of the City of Loveland Planning Commission and City Council meetings using HD broadcast-quality audio and visual equipment.
+	- City of Loveland Employee of the Year 2016 and nominated for the same award in 2015.

 - **System Administrator/Customer Support Specialist**, Firefly Digital, Inc. – Lafayette, LA
 *Jun 2014 – Jun 2015*